nestybox/sysbox-ee/docs/user-guide/concepts.md

-# Sysbox-EE User Guide: Concepts & Terminology
+# Sysbox User Guide: Concepts & Terminology

 These document describes concepts and terminology used by the Sysbox container runtime.
 We use these throughout our documents.